 What Are the Benefits of a Credential Evaluation?

 A credential evaluation provides a U.S. or Canadian equivalency for your foreign education.
-This means that an employer who is unfamiliar with foreign credentials and institutions can understand your background—and you can compete fairly for jobs with other candidates.
-Even if you have interrupted your post-secondary studies, a high school equivalency may qualify you for an entry-level job that could lead to different opportunities.
-Having a credential evaluation gives you and potential employers confidence that you meet the job requirements even if you have a foreign degree.
+This means that an employer who is unfamiliar with foreign credentials and institutions can easily understand your background.
+Plus, you can compete fairly for jobs with other candidates.
+Even a high school equivalency may qualify you for an entry-level job that leads to future opportunities.
+Having a credential evaluation gives you and potential employers confidence that you meet the job requirements, even if you have a foreign degree.